Tom P. Madsen

 Tom Paarup Madsen known as Tom P. Madsen (born 24 November 1977) is a former motorcycle speedway rider from Denmark.
 He earned one cap for the Denmark national speedway team.

 Speedway career

-He rode in the top tier of British Speedway riding for Belle Vue Aces during the 2006 Elite League speedway season.
+Madsen rode in the top tier of British Speedway riding for Belle Vue Aces during the 2006 Elite League speedway season.
 He began his British career riding for Berwick Bandits in 1999.